tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 Note that if the transaction if a _voting transaction_ (vote casting), only the agreement of the _payer_ is being asked.
 The _payee_ is not asked because you cannot _refuse_ a vote.

-#### 2. Input validation
+#### 2. Input validation [inputvalid]
 The judge will then perform rational checks.
 These checks are the following:

 - Is the amount a **positive integer**? (avoiding resources "generation" with negative values, and rounding errors exploits if we were to use real numbers)

 - Is the amount smaller than the global amount of resources of this type in the entire game?

-- If it is a delayed transaction, is the _deadline_ a valid round? ($current\ round < deadline < last\ round$ )
+- If it is a delayed transaction, is the _deadline_ a valid round? ($current\ round < deadline \le last\ round$ ).
+Note that this check means that no _delayed transaction_ can be made during the last round.

-- In case of voting promise, is the amount smaller than the number of votes the player will be able to cast before the end of the game? (voting rounds multiplied by votes per player and per voting round)
+- In case of a voting promise, is the amount smaller than the number of votes the player will be able to cast before the end  of the game? (remaining voting rounds multiplied by votes per player and per voting round)

 #### 3. Balance check

 The judge will then check the balance of the player _from_ which the transfer is going to happen for the resource that is going to be transferred.

-In the case of immediate transactions, the judge checks.
+In the case of immediate transactions, the judge checks the balance.
 The balance has to be equal or greater to the amount of the transaction.

 In the case of scheduled transactions, the judge will not check the balance, as the player could have planned to make other agreements with other players between the round where the current transaction is being validated and the round where the payment deadline is set.

 That means that a scheduled, or delayed transaction, is not safe by itself, as the judging party cannot guarantee that the payment will be made.
-Mitigation/punishment in case of lack of payment will be described later.
+Mitigation/punishment in case of lack of payment will be described in [][punishment].

 #### Additional virtual round for transactions validation

-It should be noted that, as delayed transactions are validated at the beginning of rounds, a _virtual_ round, that is to say a non playable round, will be added at the end of the game for the purpose of validating the delayed transaction whose deadline was the last round (excluding the additional virtual round).
+It should be noted that, if _deadlines_ had been defined so that we had _up to an including_ the deadline round to fulfill the transaction, and as delayed transactions are validated at the beginning of rounds, a _virtual_ round, that is to say  a non playable round, would have been needed at the end of the game.
+Its purpose would have been to validate the delayed transactions whose deadline are the last (playable) round.

-As the game has $1,000$ [rounds][gamerules], this round could be considered as the $1,001^{st}$ round.
+But in our case, as the _deadline_ is _up to and excluding_ it, and it has to be $\le last\ round$ (see [][inputvalid]), such an additional virtual round is not needed.

 ### Casting votes aka _voting transactions_ [voting]

-Casting votes is done (by the players) by instantiating, on the call of the judging party, a special transaction.
-We will call this type of special transaction _Voting Transaction_.
+Casting votes is done (by the players), when asked by the judging party, by calling a special method of the judging party.
+This judging party's method, that is only allowed to be called during voting rounds and just after the juding party has called the player to cast vote, will create a special type of transaction: _Voting Transaction_.

 A voting transaction is an _immediate unidirectional transaction_ where the resource type is always _votes_.
 The _payer_ is the player casting the vote and the _payee_ is the player whose score will be increased by this vote, ie. the player "receiving" the vote.

-_Voting transactions_ are created _under the hood_ by the judging party when a vote is casted and players to not have to make an explicit call to create a transaction of this type.
+_Voting transactions_ are created _under the hood_ by the judging party when a vote is casted and players do not have to make an explicit call to create a transaction of this type.
 Transactions of this type, as [previously said][votingtrans] cannot be asked to be instantiated by players.